-Very cool way to spice up your lines without doing anything more complicated than playing a diatonic triad in your lines.
+This is a cool way to spice up your lines without doing anything more complicated than playing a diatonic triad in your lines.

 Take 5 Lick 4 [starts at 1:34 in the video]

-This is a “slow burner” lick, one that starts of slow and then picks up pace as you move through the five-bar phrase.
+This is a “slow burner” lick, one that starts of slow and then picks up the pace as you move through the five-bar phrase.

 When soloing over longer phrases, such as this five-bar line, try working your solos in this fashion.

 Starting slow and building momentum is not only an effective way to mix up your phrasing, but it will also create energy and forward motion in your lines at the same time.

 Take 5 Lick 5 [starts at 1:41 in the video]